 If you don't have a proven process to sell, then you don't have a proven process to scale.
 When it comes to sales, most companies don't have a very clear defined process, how money is made or idea about cash flow.
 How do you improve the sales process in such a pit?
 Here's a simple step-by-step blueprint.
 Lets explore, how to improve your sales process and increase business in few simple steps.
 Add these steps, with your own experiences and know-how, and start easily leading and managing sales within your organization, working towards closures of your product/service.
 When it comes to the sales process, there's just these 5 easy steps.

 Prospecting - The Buyer's Journey

 We have the sales process and the buyer's journey aligned.
-Typically we have the process alignment from the company.
-The seller, the closer's perspective.
+Typically we have the process for sales alignment from your outsourcing partner — The seller vs the closer's perspective.
 We also have to understand sales from the consumer/buyer's perspective.
 What is the journey that they go through?

 Let's talk about the first step.
 The first step towards sales is prospecting or lead generation.
 Now it depends on what you do.
 Maybe the way that you generate leads by cold calling, going out there and bringing clients in.
 It is perfectly fine if you are working simple leads or you're making processes more sophisticated.
 If you have a marketing campaign, in place to bring in people, that's more lead generation.

 You're adding value to the product, and increasing its market presence.
 If you're doing content marketing, writing blogs, running ads, doing whatever it takes in your capacity to generate more leads, doesn't matter in prospecting/lead generation.

 Now from the buyer's journey perspective, what you're doing is you're building steps to get product awareness.
 The buyer, the potential customer, don't know who you are, and that you exist yet!